moby/moby/docs/sources/use/working_with_links_names.rst

 Working with Links and Names
 ============================

-From version 0.6.5 you are able to ``name`` a container and ``link`` it to another container by referring its name.
-This will create a relation parent->child where the parent container can see all the important information about its child.
+From version 0.6.5 you are now able to ``name`` a container and ``link`` it to another container by referring to its name.
+This will create a parent -> child relationship where the parent container can see selected information about its child.

 .. _run_name: